ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ## The Grass isn't always Greener

-The setup for Greengrass is quite extended and I would have expected a slightly easier setup overall.
+The setup for Greengrass is quite long winded and I would have expected a slightly easier setup overall.
 To get a running device it is quite simple but to get the whole end-end setup including Lambda functions there are over 5 pages of AWS documentation a number of intricacies.

 Ideally AWS should provide a packaged version or even a custom image to be downloaded and flashed based on the setup.
 Potentially this could be generated and stored in an S3 bucket with a temporary link.
 It is important to note that the public key, Greengrass software and config.json are not required to to be secure so do not necessarily need to be securely loaded to the device by hand with `scp`.